 The food is always one of my favorite things about any party!
 With 3 year old little kids coming, I knew I wanted to keep it simple and sweet (literally)!
 During the party we served the kids the cake and ice cream.
 I filled their favor bags with handfuls of each of the treats to take home while they were playing.

 The paper goods came from Oriental Trading.
 I made the Orange Barrel cups by painting orange paper cups with white craft paint.
 To make the Hard Hat straws, I used a hole punch on the Construction Bulletin Board cutouts from Oriental Trading to thread them through plastic straws.

 - Fuel = Fanta Soda

 - Tractor Tires = Oreo Cookies

 - Safety Cones = Candy Corn (thank goodness it is October!)

 Of course we HAD to serve ROCKY ROAD ice cream with the cake.
 I prescooped it the night before into cupcake liners and put them back into the freezer to save time at the party.

 I was pretty happy with how this cake turned out.
-I used a cake mix and two containers of store bought frosting to make a double layer cake.
-I used my Silhouette machine to cut out a large number 3 in cardstock.
+It’s a cake mix and two containers of store bought frosting to make a double layer cake.
+I used my Silhouette machine to cut out a large number 3 in card stock.
 I laid that down on the frosting while I covered the top of the cake with chopped up Kit Kat candy bars.
-I peeled off the number and filled that space with chopped up Oreo cookies (that I had scraped the frosting out of…I may or may not have eaten the cookie frosting).
+Next I peeled off the number and filled that space with chopped up Oreo cookies (that I had scraped the frosting out of…I may or may not have eaten the cookie frosting).